NaitraNaitra/Sawwave/README.md

 and then run   make install

-To build for macos you can run the command gcc main.c /usr/local/lib/libportaudio.a -framework CoreAudio -framework CoreServices -framework AudioToolbox -framework AudioUnit
+To build for macos you can run the command gcc main.c /usr/local/lib/libportaudio.a -framework CoreAudio -framework CoreServices -framework AudioToolbox -framework AudioUnit  (this is what i usualy use)

+Or you can use
+gcc main.c -L/usr/local/lib/  -lportaudio (this is one that i have only tested on an m1 mac)

 video of it being compiled and played here https://youtu.be/E6KgmggWA9E